-In more than 20 years of training and coaching, I have tried many things.
+In more than 20 years of training and coaching, I have tried many things to get stronger, more powerful and faster.
 Lots of them work, but I didn’t find what really worked for me until I began experimenting with…

 Sled pushes are great.
 If you were to do only one thing, that would probably be the best (even according to some of the very best and most well known strength coaches out there).